The UK Degree Advantage

 Daily Responsibilities

-- Conduct market research to identify potential international trade opportunities.
+- Conduct market research to identify potential international markets and trade opportunities.